Auto-Vocabulary Semantic Segmentation

-The output of the clustered BLIP embeddings (see Sect.~\ref{captioning}) is a 32x32 grid with cluster index assignments.
-Each element of the grid corresponds to an image patch from the original image, which enables us to create segmentation masks - defined as a union of areas covered by image patches with the same index - essentially for free.
-For example, Fig.~\ref{fig:pipeline} shows the clustered output as a 2-dimensional mask, which succeed in masking relevant objects to a certain extent.
-However, the segmentation outputs are constrained to a 32x32 resolution of the BLIP encoder.
-Upsampling yields unsatisfactory results, since objects appear oversegmented and boundaries remain unsharp.
-Another challenge is to associate each mask with one class name.
-In this cluster representation, masked areas are described with sentences rather than single nouns.
-When such a sentence contains multiple nouns, it is not trivial which noun to select as the predicted class name for that mask.
-To perform effective and accurate open-vocabulary semantic segmentation, we leverage \textsc{Blip-Cluster-Caption}'s strength in generating an elaborate set of relevant class names and use this as guidance for a pre-trained OVS model capable of producing high-resolution outputs. \textsc{BLIP-Cluster-Caption} is model-agnostic, therefore any kind of OVS model that expects an image and a set of class labels can be combined with our method.
-We focus on X-Decoder\cite{xdecoder}, which is a popular and well-performing OVS model.
+The output of the clustered BLIP embeddings is a 32x32 grid with cluster index assignments (see Sect.~\ref{captioning}), with each element corresponding to an image patch from the original image.
+This enables the extraction of segmentation masks - defined as a union of areas covered by image patches with the same index - essentially for free.
+For instance, Fig.\ref{fig:pipeline} and~\ref{fig:abl1} show the clustered output as a 2D mask that partially captures relevant objects.
+However, the low resolution of the segmentations are unsatisfactory, and upsampling leads to oversegmented objects or unsharp boundaries.
+To perform effective and accurate auto-vocabulary semantic segmentation, we leverage \blip's strength in generating an elaborate set of relevant class names from clusters instead - and use this as textual guidance for a pre-trained OVS model capable of producing high-resolution outputs. \blip is model-agnostic, allowing our approach to integrate with any OVS model that accepts an image and a set of class labels.
+In this work, we focus on X-Decoder~\cite{xdecoder}, a popular and well-performing OVS model.